skywind3000/z.lua/README.md

 $ z -
   => cd -
 ```

+The dirstack is calculated from z.lua's database, and has no dependency on shells or systems.
+You will not lost records after re-login, and history can be shared across shells and sessions.

 Remember to enable the [enhanced matching](#enhanced-matching) algorithm, the current working directory can be skipped with it.